2023 Solar Incentives Guide for Brentwood, NY - Tax Credits & Rebates

 Federal Solar Incentives

-To better understand exactly how much the ITC could save you, get in touch with your local Brentwood solar panel installation expert.
+To find out exactly how much money the ITC could save you, contact your local Brentwood solar panel installation expert.

-The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-The Clean Energy Credit is valid until 2035.
-Solar installation projects started after January 1, 2022 and completed by the end of 2032 may qualify for a 30% tax credit.
-This amount will decrease slightly each year until the current program ends.
-Starting in 2023, the expansion to the program will also make credits for energy storage systems even easier to claim.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
+The Clean Energy Credit runs until 2035.
+Solar installation projects started after January 1, 2022, and completed by the end of 2032 may qualify for a 30% tax credit; the amount will be decreased slightly on a yearly basis until the end of the current program.
+Starting in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.

-More information about the new Inflation Reduction Act can be found here.
-Your local Brentwood solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Brentwood solar panel company can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives